-The existing and proposed sites outlined above comfortably meet the needs of the town for the early part of the plan period, but fall short of meeting the needs for housing and employment in this area for the full 20 years of towards the end of the plan period.
+- 11.1.5 The existing and proposed sites outlined above comfortably meet the needs of the town for the early part of the plan period, but fall short of meeting the needs for housing and employment towards the end of the plan period.
 However there are no easily deliverable sites for major growth.
-A proposal is therefore included for Crossways (a village to the east, connected to Dorchester by the rail line) which is contained in the following chapter, and further investigations are proposed in relation to land around the Dorchester the plan area - for the period post 2026 (see Policy SUS 1)

-11.1.5 Dorchester lies within the hydrological catchment area for Poole Harbour.
+A proposal is therefore included for Crossways (a village to the east, connected to Dorchester by the rail line) which is contained in the following chapter, and further investigations are proposed in relation to the plan area for the period post 2026 (see Policy SUS 1) - 11.1.6 Dorchester lies within the hydrological catchment area for Poole Harbour.
 It is known that any development within the Poole Harbour catchment may contribute to an increase in the discharge of nutrients into the harbour, largely through sewage treatment and disposal.
 This may cause excessive macroalgal growth within Poole Harbour, resulting in a significant adverse impact upon the internationally designated wildlife site.
 Development within Dorchester must be nitrate neutral in order to prevent additional nutrients entering Poole Harbour.
 For further information regarding this issue, please refer to policy ENV 2